Na Thom district

 Na Thom (นาทม, [nāː tʰōm]) is a district (amphoe) of Nakhon Phanom province, northeastern Thailand.

 Geography

-Neighboring districts are (from the east clockwise): Ban Phaeng and Si Songkhram of Nakhon Phanom Province; Akat Amnuai of Sakon Nakhon province; and Seka and Bueng Khong Long of Nong Khai province.
+Na Thom is bordered by the following districts, listed clockwise from the east: Ban Phaeng and Si Songkhram of Nakhon Phanom Province; Akat Amnuai of Sakon Nakhon province; and Seka and Bueng Khong Long of Nong Khai province.

 History

 The minor district (king amphoe) Na Thom was established on 1 April 1992, when three tambons were split off from Ban Phaeng district.
 It was upgraded to a full district on 11 October 1997.

 Administration

 The district is divided into three sub-districts (tambons), which are further subdivided into 35 villages (mubans).
 There are no municipal (thesabans), and three tambon administrative organizations (TAO).